jkulton/topical/README.md

 | `db_drop` | Drops tables from a Topical database |
 | `db_reset` | Drops tables, creates tables, reseeds database |

-Scripts can be run using the following signature:
+Scripts can be run directly with `go run` but require passing a `-database-url` (if the environment variable is not set):

 ```sh
 go run ./scripts/db_init \